Erasmus Study Stays

 Deadlines

-The online system is open for applications for Erasmus study periods abroad in the winter and summer semesters from 08 February.
+The online system is open for applications for Erasmus study periods abroad in the winter and summer semesters during February.
 The period of the selection procedure is set by the individual faculties or their sections (departments or institutes).
 The results are announced by the Erasmus faculty coordinators and are also entered in the online system (by indicating whether students are nominated or not nominated).

 If the available student-months are not all used up in the "spring" selection, additional selection procedure can be held to fill the rest of the places in the summer semester.
-The online system will be open on 1 September for registration for the additional selection procedure.

 Study plan